Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 Automatically detects layout (e.g., monitor1 1920x1080, monitor2 1920x1080) and merges into one global coordinate space.

 **Windows DPI Scaling Trap Prevention**
 Windows often scales UI by 125% or 150%.
 MSS captures at native resolution, but PyAutoGUI moves the mouse based on scaled resolution.
-The agent uses `ctypes.windll.shcore.GetScaleFactorForDevice` to retrieve the exact scaling factor and applies a strict mathematical multiplier to all AI-generated coordinates before execution, preventing off-target clicks.
+The agent uses `ctypes.windll.shcore.GetScaleFactorForDevice` to retrieve the exact scaling factor and applies a strict mathematical multiplier to all AI-generated GUI coordinates before execution, preventing off-target clicks.

 **Grid Size Configuration**
 *   Screen is divided into primary tiles (A, B, C, D).